benders5e/benders5e/firebender.md

 You create a flame at the end of one of your limb and thrust it onto the ground in an explosive burst at a point within range.
 Targets in a 10-foot radius of the burst take 2d6 force damage and are stunned until the beginning of their next turn.
 The damage increases by 1d6 with each additional chi spent.

 #### Fire Daggers
-*Cost: 2 chi (1 chi)*
+*Cost: 2 chi*
 You create two blowtorch-like jets from your fists or fingertips to use as close range melee attacks.
 As part of the same action used to create them, you can make two attacks dealing 1d4 slashing damage + 1d4 fire  damage.

 The daggers remain as long as you maintain concentration.
-You can continue to attack with them, each time spending 1 chi to make two hits.
+You can continue to attack with them, each time spending 2 chi to make two hits.
 You add your damage bonus to the damage of both attacks.

 Despite their slashing capabilities, these daggers lack the ability to block physical objects.